metaphaz/pysfer/README.md

 [![python](	https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org)

-Pysfer is a Python library for transfering data between python procseses.
+Pysfer is a Python library for transfering data between python processes.
 With pysfer you can:

 + Acsess variables or data from different Python programs.
 + Acsess variables or data between 'Main program' and other procseses.